-C. Considerations Regarding Lowering Passby Limits in the Future of current production.
+C. Considerations Regarding Lowering Passby Limits in the Future

+Evaluation of noise emission levels by current production new vehicles provides some insight as to the lowest enforcement levels that may potentially be utilized in the future, assuming sufficient time has elapsed to allow replacement of the existing fleet with vehicles representative of current production.
 It must be recognized, however, that some degree of deterioration will naturally occur with vehicle age, so that future regulatory limits may have to provide some additional allowance for this factor.
-The upper 10 percentile noise limits [L10] exhibited by recent production vehicles [latest available data] under the various regulated modes of operation are summarized in the accompanying table.
+The upper 10 percentile noise limits (L10) exhibited by recent production vehicles (latest available data) under the various regulated modes of operation are summarized in the accompanying table.